Screencaps

 The title of the episode – "Good-Bye Norma Jean": Marilyn Monroe was only a screen name, and the celebrated actress was born (1926) Norma Jeane Mortenson.

 Marilyn mentions her favorite strolling park, which she visits with Sam in the episode, as the place where part of the 1955 film Rebel without a Cause (starring James Dean, who is also mentioned by Marilyn as an example of the proper "way to go") was filmed.
-I believe the place is named Griffith Park and Observatory.
+This is Griffith Park and Observatory.

 When Marilyn expresses her reluctance to go to Lawford's party, Barbara mentions some of the guests supposed to be arriving "from back east… from Washington D.C.".
 True to his established character as a gossipmonger and firm believer in popular rumors, Al immediately comments "would that be who I think it is?".
 This would be John F. Kennedy, not yet elected president in April 1960, but nonetheless alive and well, which is a change from the last time Sam has crossed paths with him, at the beginning of the season.
 JFK was widely rumored to have been having an affair with Marilyn.